Griffith R. Harsh IV and Margaret C Whitman Charitable Foundation

-$3 million Cayman Island and $1 million in Ireland.
+$3 million in Cayman Island and $1 million in Ireland.
 Tax and foundation experts say young foundations often give very little away in "their infancy", but the foundation will face penalties if it doesn't give away "five percent of the average annual assets" during 2008.

 The foundation became a point of scrutiny during the 2010 California gubernatorial election, especially during the Republican primary when Whitman's campaign was presenting itself as conservative on various issues and her foundation's donations were shown to be in tension with her stated positions.
 Ultimately she became the Republican candidate for the gubernatorial election.
 The foundation was also brought up in the governor debates when she started the foundation "supports higher education and health care" when asked what higher good she was doing with her wealth.

 Organization

 The couple is the trustees and the foundation is administered by Ayco Company, L.P., a Goldman Sachs company.
-Whitman was "paid an estimated $475,000 as a member of the board" and Goldman Sachs has been tied to controversies around subprime mortgage crisis and was sued by the Securities and Exchange Commission.
+Whitman was "paid an estimated $475,000 as a member of the board" and Goldman Sachs has been tied to controversies around the subprime mortgage crisis and was sued by the Securities and Exchange Commission.